RETprojects/tetris/README.md

-# tetris
+# tetris 🕹️
-An implementation of Tetris built with Java and the wheelsunh package.
+An implementation of Tetris built with Java and the [wheelsunh](https://www.cs.unh.edu/~cs415/wheelsdocs/wheelsunh/users/package-summary.html) package.